paobranco/UBL/README.md

 [![Downloads](http://cranlogs.r-pkg.org/badges/UBL)](https://cran.rstudio.com/web/packages/UBL/)

-An R package implementing several approaches to utility-based learning, both for classification and regression predictive tasks
+An R package implementing several pre-processing approaches to utility-based learning, both for classification and regression predictive tasks

 **To Install the Latest Stable  Release (from github) do the following in R:**